engelsj/Jack-and-Nick-Whiteboard/README.md

-# Jack-and-Nick-Whiteboard
+# Ideas
-We couldn't find a whiteboard so this is what it has come to
+## Nick's Ideas
+- We make a website that you can log into and